Allied Health & Biological Sciences Concentration, Natural Sciences AS

 Complete core requirements for a bachelor’s degree in allied health and biological fields

-Jefferson’s Allied Health & Biological Sciences Concentration, Mathematics & Science
+Jefferson’s Allied Health & Biological Sciences Concentration, Natural Sciences A.S.

-A.S. degree program provides you with the basic sciences, mathematics, and liberal
+degree program provides you with the basic sciences, mathematics, and liberal arts

 This specific concentration focuses on knowledge and skills needed for success in a wide range of natural science and health care fields.
 You’ll take classes in life sciences and health care disciplines, learn about the biology of living things and how they interact with the environment, and use scientific investigation principles to solve complex problems.